iangreenleaf/talks/minitalks/gem_bootstrap/01_slides.md

  * Kinda... complicated

 !SLIDE
-# Suddenly we're back to intimidating #
+# Suddenly we're back to intimidated #

 !SLIDE incremental
 # There are some other options out there #

-# But nothing that gets me particularly excited #
+But nothing that gets me particularly excited

 !SLIDE
 # There's another way #